 The Boones Ferry Road - Madrona to Oakridge/Reese improvements, defined in more detail in the Lake Grove Village Center Plan and subsequent Boones Ferry Road Refinement planning, include:

-The cost of the Boones Ferry Road - Madrona to Oakridge/Reese project is currently estimated at $27 million, assuming the grant award described below.
-Project funding would include proceeds from a $5 million general obligation bond issue approved by Lake Oswego voters in November 2012, a $17.4 million Full Faith and Credit bond issue, with debt service from City sources to be repaid over time with urban renewal funds, and other sources to be identified by the City Council.
+The cost of the Boones Ferry Road - Madrona to Oakridge/Reese project is currently estimated at $26.9 million.
+Project funding would include proceeds from a $4 million Statewide Transportation Improvement Plan grant from the Oregon Department of Transportation, a $5 million general obligation bond issue approved by Lake Oswego voters in November 2012, a $17.4 million Full Faith and Credit bond issue, with debt service from City sources to be repaid over time with urban renewal funds, and $0.5 million from System Development Charges.

 Survey Work to Begin